FerencBuzas/Java/README.md

 Server side: Spring REST service,  with JPA / or hardcoded data.
 Client:      Spring Java app / or Angular / or just browse URLs.

-Usage:
+##Usage:
-  Run service/.../music/app/MusicServiceApp
+  service: run service/.../music/app/MusicServiceApp
+    (it uses an embedded Tomcat, uses port 8080)
   browser: http://localhost:8080/music - this gives help about calling
+  angular: cd angular && npm start

 ------------------------------------------------------------------
-Modules
+##Modules

+###common:
-  common: classes, which are used in the backend and also in the Java client.
+  classes, which are used in the backend and also in the Java client.

     Composer:   id, title,  birth
     Publisher:  id, title
     Book:       id, title, composer, publisher, pubDate

-  angular
+###angular
     The client runs in a browser, with Angular-js.

     git clone https://github.com/angular/quickstart.git angular-client